Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBox or other OVA compatible virtualization systems.

 URL: https://<wazuh_server_ip> user: admin password: admin

-All the components included in this virtual image are configured to work out of the box without modifying any settings.
-Nevertheless, all the components can be fully customized.
+All components included in this virtual image are configured to work out-of-the-box without the need to modify any settings.
+However, all components can be fully customized.
 These are the configuration files locations:

 Open Distro for Elasticsearch:

 In case of using VirtualBox, once the virtual machine is imported it may run into issues caused by time skew when VirtualBox synchronizes the time of the guest machine.
-To prevent this situation it is recommended to enable the
+To avoid this situation, enable the

-Hardware Clock in UTC Time option on the
+Hardware Clock in UTC Time option in the

-By default the type of the network interface is bridge.
-The VM will try to get an IP address from the network’s DHCP server.
-Alternatively, a static IP address can be set by configuring the proper network files on the CentOS operating system that the virtual machine is based on.
+By default, the network interface type is bridge.
+The VM will attempt to obtain an IP address from the network DHCP server.
+Alternatively, a static IP address can be set by configuring the appropriate network files in the CentOS operating system on which the VM is based.

-Once the virtual machine is imported and running, the next step consists on deploying the Wazuh agents on the systems to be monitored.
+Once the virtual machine is imported and running, the next step is to deploy the Wazuh agents on the systems to be monitored.